BossFlea/autobrewer/README.md

 - automatic input of awkward potions, xp boosts, spirit/mf etc.
 - seperate brewer to automatically fill awkward potion storages
 - brew up to 192 splashes in one batch without refilling the potion ingredients
-- brews (coffee etc.) have to be put in manually due to Hypixel's mechanics (this is unavoidable with any system)
+- brews (coffee etc.) have to be put into the brewing stands manually due to Hypixel's mechanics (this is unavoidable with any system)

 <ins>**!!
 Important !!**</ins> The brewer will break if you don't open every brewing stand every time before starting to brew a batch of splashes!
 If you reload your island, this gets reset.
 This is another issue caused by Hypixel and is unavoidable.
 Tip: Do this at the same time as you're initially filling the ingredients into the brewing stands